 How is NAPLAN performance measured?

 NAPLAN is not a pass or fail type test, and is designed to illustrate the range of student performance across the country.
 It is not expected that all students will be able to answer all questions correctly.

 Individual student performance is shown on a national achievement scale for each test.
 The performance of individual students can be compared to the average performance of all students in Australia.

-Information on how to understand your child's individual student report is available in the 2012 Student Report - information for parents brochure.
+Information on individual student reports is available in the Student Report - information for parents brochure.